Legend of the White Hair Brides

-Plot
+Synopsis

-The story is set in the early Qing dynasty.
-Zhuo Yihang of the Wudang Sect is in love with Lian Nichang, but Zhuo's fellows strongly oppose their relationship and cause them to break up.
-Lian is heartbroken and her hair turns white overnight.
-She becomes known as the "White Haired Demoness".
-Zhuo is unwilling to give up his love for Lian and seeks a rare flower that can turn white hair black again.
-However, the flower only blooms once every six decades.
-After a long search, Zhuo finally finds the flower on Mount Heaven, but it is accidentally destroyed by his apprentice, Xin Longzi.
+The series is set in 17th-century China during the early Qing dynasty.
+Zhuo Yihang, a Wudang Sect swordsman, is in love with the outlaw leader Lian Nichang, but his fellow Wudang Sect members oppose their relationship.
+After mistakenly believing that Zhuo Yihang has betrayed her, a heartbroken Lian Nichang's hair turns white overnight and she becomes known as the "White-Haired Demoness".
+Zhuo Yihang finds a rare flower on Mount Heaven that can turn white hair dark again, but his apprentice Xin Longzi accidentally destroys it.